sagemathinc/cocalc-doc/source/howto/upload.rst

 Upload Files
 ======================

+**NEW: The file size limit on drag-and-drop upload has been increased to 5 GB.** It was previously 256 MB.

 There several ways to upload a file from an external source to a CoCalc project.

 .. contents::